 ISBE’s Educational Rights and Responsibilities: Understanding Special Education in Illinois.

-If your child has an IEP, the Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities is a document you are to be provided by your IEP team at least once a year as well as under other circumstances, including upon your request.
+If your child has an IEP, the Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities is a document that must be provided by your IEP team at least once a year, as well as under other circumstances, including upon your request.